brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 * Regression suite is built alongside the feature and new bugs can have regression tests delivered with the fix.

+For bonus points, go speak with someone in your QA team if you need help getting started or getting some testing tips -- this is the game they're best at!

 ## Conclusion

-Whatever software development methodology your business is using, the need for testing is high.
+Whatever software development methodology your business is using, the need for testing is paramount.

-If developers can build their user interfaces to be more testable, a positive feedback loop can be set in motion: higher-quality tests will lead to higher-quality software.
+If developers can build their user interfaces to enable easier testing, a positive feedback loop can be set in motion: higher-quality tests will lead to higher-quality software.

-Since we all want better software, see what you can do to make your user interfaces more testable than before, and work with your QA team to understand what they would value from your discipline to enable them to do their part better.
+We all want better software.
+See what you can do to make user interfaces easier to test and collaborate with your QA team to understand what would it take to make their job easier.